pacroy/azure-vm-bastion/README.md

 echo "AZURE_SUBSCRIPTION_ID: $(terraform output -raw azurerm_subscription_id)"
 ```

-3. Go to your repository settings and create environment `azure`.
+3. Go to your repository settings and create environment `azure`, if not existed.
-4. Add all variables from 2 as environment variables.
+4. Add all variables from 2 as environment secrets.
 5. Run the workflow `Start VM` or `Stop VM` as you wish.

 ## Customizations